martintasker/mathmd/README.md

 I'm English: I learned "maths" at school.<br/>
 I'm a software engineer: most of us do "math".<br/>
 I'm lazy: I can't be bothered with "mathematics".<br/>
 So you'll find both "math" and "maths" here.
-Ho hum!
+Ho hum.